Well. It's not a problem. I cannot speak but I can still understand

 As they used to say, time heals all wounds, but the scars remain forever.

 Frankly speaking, I do not know where to start.
 I have never tried it before.

-Even it is sitting deep in my body, my mind and my thoughts.
+Even it is sitting deep in my body, my mind, and my thoughts.

 But let's try from the beginning.

-And then the German invasion occurred.
+Then the German invasion occurred.

 Our hiding place was much smaller.
 It was originally a kind of old larder, placed under the kitchen place, where one could enter by opening the wooden lid and using a stationary ladder.
-Fortunately, they have established a new larder on the ground floor, so this room was completely empty and waiting for us.
+Fortunately, they have established a new larder on the ground floor, so this room was empty and waiting for us.